 - 2 cups shredded cheddar cheese

-- Brown the ground beef in a large skillet over medium-high heat.
+- Brown ground beef in a large skillet over medium-high heat.
 Drain off any excess grease.

-- Stir in the diced tomatoes, Rotel, enchilada sauce, chili powder, cumin, salt, and pepper.
-Bring to a simmer and cook for 10 minutes, stirring occasionally.
+- Stir in diced tomatoes, Rotel, green chilies, chili powder, cumin, salt, and pepper.
+Bring to a simmer and cook for 10-15 minutes, or until slightly thickened.

 - Preheat oven to 375F (190C).

-- Pour any remaining beef mixture over the enchiladas.
-Top with shredded cheese.
+- Pour enchilada sauce over the enchiladas and sprinkle with cheese.

 - Bake for 20-25 minutes, or until the cheese is melted and bubbly.

-Estimated Cooking Time and Servings for This Easy Beef Enchilada Recipe
+Estimated Time and Servings for this Easy Beef Enchilada Recipe

 Category | Details |